 The MGA member agencies continue to implement a full range of water conservation programs and have successfully implemented policies and programs promoting and incentivizing water conservation and efficient water use.
-These conservation programs reduce water demands demonstrated by decreasing groundwater extraction since 1985.
+Despite a growing population, conservation programs have successfully reduced water demand, leading to an ongoing decrease in groundwater extraction since 1985.

 SqCWD and SCWD developed PMAs to promote groundwater sustainability by developing new supplies for use in their respective service areas.
 SqCWD's PWS project will recharge purified recycled water at 3 locations to replenish the groundwater system and protect against seawater intrusion by raising groundwater levels above seawater intrusion MTs.
 PWS is currently being constructed to produce and directly recharge the Purisima A and BC aquifer units with up to 1,500 acre-feet per year (AFY) of purified water.
-PWS project start up is expected in 2025.
+PWS project startup is expected in 2025.
 SCWD is evaluating an ASR project as part of its effort to develop additional water supplies for use during extended drought periods while contributing to improved conditions in the Basin.
 The project will divert available flows from the San Lorenzo River, beyond what is needed to meet system demands, and inject and store the treated water in the aquifer through conversion of existing and installation of new municipal wells.
 Permitting of the initial well conversion is expected to be completed in 2026.